-Earbuds and other small in-ear headphones may be well-suited for listening to music and podcasts on the go, but if you’re looking for full-spectrum sound and superior noise isolation, a solid pair of over-ear headphones is the only way to go.
-The best over-ear headphones have comfortable, securely-fitting designs and pack convenient features like noise cancellation, long battery life, and wireless connectivity to elevate your listening experience whether you’re commuting, working, working out, or just relaxing.
+Earbuds and other small in-ear headphones may be well-suited for listening to music and podcasts on the go, but if you’re looking for full-spectrum sound and superior noise isolation, a solid pair of one of the best over-ear headphones is the only way to go.
+Over-ear headphones have comfortable, securely-fitting designs and pack convenient features like noise cancellation, long battery life, and wireless connectivity to elevate your listening experience whether you’re commuting, working, working out, or just relaxing.
 In this article, I’ll highlight a few of the best over-ear headphones currently available and break down a few things to look for when buying your next pair.

 — Best Overall: Apple AirPods Max